Marrakech souks: Budget travelers insight

-However, don’t worry – No need to panic, here’s a simple ways to help you navigate through them.
+However, don’t worry – No need to panic, here’s a simple way to help you navigate through them.

-- Leave breadcrumbs for yourself: Not literal ones, but pick out some noticeable signs, or something you will recognise and use them to backtrack.
+- *Leave breadcrumbs for yourself: Not literal ones, but pick out some noticeable signs, or something you will recognize and use them to backtrack.

 - *Go with somebody who knows their way around.
 My first few days I was with friends who had been in Marrakech a few days before, so they were my guides inside them.